 Petitioner's full legal. name:

 Petitioner's address:

 Full legal name of former spouse:

 Petitioner's present age:

 Petitioner's present status in the church:

 Was the petitioner married in the Church and instructed in its teaching on marriage?

 Did this petitioner seek your counsel during the breakdown of this marriage?

 Does the petitioner understand what problems led to the failure of this marriage?

 Was this marriage terminated by civil annulment or divorce? (specify)

 Date of all marriages of this petitioner:

 Dates of divorce decrees of these marriages:

 Are all obligations to former spouse and children being satisfied?

-☐ I request a JUDGMENT OF TERMINATION in this marriage.
+TERMINATION in this marriage.
+T OF

-☐ I request a JUDGMENT OF NULLITY in this marriage.
+I request a JUDGMEN I request a JUDGMEN T OF

 Priest submitting petition:Signature

 Date:

 Parish/Mission: Town: